webvisum/Xtest/README.md

 ### Mocking

 Mocking models or helpers is a elementary feature to create tests.
-Normally you should test a explicit function and mock all other depending stuff to have reliable results.
+Normally you should test an explicit function and mock all other depending stuff to have reliable results.

 #### Model Mocking